 Ok.
 Let’s start with Influencers.

-Influencers are movie, music celebrities or regular down-to-earth folks like you and me, who acquired vast amount of devoted followers on social media around common interests they are passioned about.
+Influencers are movie, music celebrities or regular down-to-earth folks like you and me, who acquired vast amounts of devoted followers on social media around common interests they are passionate about.
 Popular influencers with millions of followers are often involved with various product endorsements, including mobile apps.

 To make these product endorsements efficient and help app brands to achieve their specific goals, influencer marketing agencies stepped up.

 Today’s guest is Federico Llano, co-founder of TATAM Digital.
 He talks about how influencer marketing works for mobile apps.